Freudian Psychology

 The mind as an energy system

 Freud was one of the first documented philosophers in Western society to see the mind as an energy source.
 Freud saw the body as the energy source for all mental processes.
-He recognized that humans could only have a limited amount of energy but that people have energy behind their behavior.
+He recognized that humans could only have a limited amount of energy at a time, and that people have energy behind each behavior.

 According to Freud, the purpose of human behavior was to relieve tension.
 In Freudian psychology, the id supplies the energy of the mind through its sexual and aggressive impulses.
 Freud's mental energy theories saw cathexis, the concentration of sexual energy on one object or person, as the source of neurosis.
 To release this sexual tension, Freud used psychoanalysis, his talking cure, to achieve catharsis.

 Freud spent a significant amount of time and energy interpreting dreams.
-In his view, dreams were a vivid key to what was happening in his patients' unconscious.
-He interpreted them metaphorically and had a long list of dream symbols he noticed coming up often in the description of his client's dreams.
+In his view, dreams were a vivid key to what was happening in the unconscious of his patients.
+He interpreted them metaphorically and had a long list of dream symbols he noticed coming up often in the descriptions of his client's dreams.

 Psychopathologies

-Freud was fascinated with what he called "psychopathologies."
-In his practice, he saw psychopathologies happening in everyday life.
+Freud was fascinated with what he called the "psychopathologies" of the human mind.
+In his practice and psychological works, he saw psychopathologies happening in everyday life.
 These were thought mistakes in speech, writing, memory, and actions.
 He often saw these behaviors as mistakes, not as intentional wrongdoing.

 Psychology students may joke about the term "Freudian slip."
 This term comes from Freud's theory that everything a person says is chosen consciously or unconsciously.
 So, what might seem like a mistake might have had an actual or symbolic meaning.
 For example, if you made a verbal mistake, Freud might have said you were experiencing an unconscious slip of your subconscious mind, also referred to as a Freudian slip.